Registration closes for Summer 2021 eight and ten-week courses (Basic Program, Open Enrollment, Writer's Studio, Visual Arts)

 Joshua Daniel graduated from the University of Chicago in 2013.
 After teaching at several Chicago-area colleges and universities, he has settled into being a Basic Program instructor.
 While his main focus of intellectual interest remains ethics, teaching in the Basic Program has immensely broadened his interests.

-Eva Fernandez did her MA and PhD course work at the University of Chicago.
-Her primary interests are classical and medieval literature and philosophy.
-Other enthusiasms include 17th century English literature, 19th century American literature, and modern and contemporary poetry.
+Ms. Fernandez holds undergraduate and graduate degrees in English literature.
+She has been an instructor in the Basic Program since 1999 and has also taught at Kalamazoo College, Denver Free University, and the University of Chicago.
+The major focus of her graduate work at the University of Chicago was late medieval literature, especially Chaucer’s Canterbury Tales, in the context of classical and medieval philosophy.
+Other enthusiasms include classical literature, Old English poetry, 17th century English literature, 19th century American literature, 19th and 20th century philosophy, and modern and contemporary poetry.
+She also loves the movies, especially horror and science fiction.
 She is the 2011 recipient of the Graham School’s Excellence in Teaching Award for the Basic Program.